promise/readme/README.md

 # 👋 I'm Glenn

-a `17.977`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `17.9771`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+❓ Opened issue #688 in Dragory/modmailbot
 ✨ Pushed 1 commit to countr/website
 💪 Opened PR #1 in countr/website
 ✨ Pushed 1 commit to countr/website